 Having vegetables in your food plate is a good sign of health fitness because it helps us fight against malnutrition.
-It diversifies our diets in a good manner.
+It diversifies our diets in a satisfactory manner.

 This enhanced model implicates various crops that can be frequently harvested throughout the year to deliver a family’s fresh vegetable needs.

-In this nutrition model, the crop selection process is done scientifically, you need to follow the particular selection method.
+In this nutrition model, the crop selection process is done scientifically; you need to follow the particular selection method.
 Crops picked in this model are highly nutritious as well as comes with less disease and pest problems.
-This particular approach can produce a few hundred pounds of fresh food (vegetables) for a small family.
-Enough to provide minerals and vitamins requirement of a family
+This specific approach can produce a few hundred pounds of fresh food (vegetables) for a small family, Enough to provide minerals and vitamins.

 We’ll discuss the types of nutrition garden below.
-There is mainly three type of home gardens.
+There are mainly three types of home gardens.

 - Large garden